 "Core Femme" extends Berelowitz’s recent series of works that combine a repeated female form within naturally occurring structures, including the bronze "Tree of Life" (2010) and "Dance of Life Abacus" (2010).
 Berelowitz’s longstanding concern with philosophical and mythological motifs is examined in these works.

-Rosemary Harris, the Curator for Imperial College Healthcare Charity, says: “We are delighted to display Jill Berelowitz’s uplifting sculpture "Core Femme" at Charing Cross Hospital and are particularly grateful to the private collector who has generously donated the work for the enjoyment of visitors, patients and staff.”
+Rosemary Harris, the Curator for Imperial Health Charity, says: “We are delighted to display Jill Berelowitz’s uplifting sculpture "Core Femme" at Charing Cross Hospital and are particularly grateful to the private collector who has generously donated the work for the enjoyment of visitors, patients and staff.”
 The artist has commented on "Core Femme" “A towering image of the body’s central element, the core through which life’s energy flows”.

 David Nash RA ‘Ash Dome’, Nuclear Medicine, Charing Cross Hospital